anhnt094/linux_scripts/README.md

-# Thesse are my automation scripts.
+# These are my automation scripts.